JaredSchwartz/RuleMiner.jl/docs/src/algorithms/fpclose.md

 Algorithm Overview

 1. The function starts by constructing an FP-tree from the transaction dataset.
-2. It then recursively mines the FP-tree to find all candidate closed itemsets.
+2. It then recursively mines the FP-tree to find all closed itemsets, with closed-ness checking occuring at each level of recursion.
-3. Prune non-closed itemsets by checking for supersets with the same support.
-4. The process continues until all frequent itemsets are discovered.
+3. The process continues until all closed itemsets are discovered.

 ```julia
 # Load transactions